 The MK-SD’s build quality is very good considering the price.
 It’s better than many ukes I’ve seen in this price range and far superior to the super cheap ukes you’ll find on Amazon for $20 to $30.

-The detail work is surprisingly clean for a uke of this price, but it's not flawless.
-You'll probably notice a few small imperfections, but most of these minor issues are purely cosmetic and won't affect tone or playability.
+The detail work is surprisingly clean for a uke of this price, but it’s not flawless.
+There were a few minor imperfections here and there, but these issues were purely cosmetic and don’t affect tone or playability.

-The bright "Candy Apple Red" finish was rich, deep, and even.
-Even though I lean more towards ukes with a traditional look and finish, if you want something with a bit more flash the Dolphin definitely fits the bill.
+The bright “Candy Apple Red” finish was rich, deep, and uniform.
+Even though I prefer ukes with a more traditional look and finish, if you want something with a bit more flash may like the Dolphin’s bold color options.

 Even though the action was a bit high for my tastes, most folks would be able to play this uke without any major issues.